Restauranting

 • Wash meat and cheese slicer after each use

-• Cover all bins in reach-in cooler with plastic wrap
+• Cover all bins in a reach-in cooler with plastic wrap

 • Wash floor mats